 Cardiff University Rifle Club: sharing our sport with new students

 “There are lots of ways to get involved in shooting but by far the easiest and cheapest (for those on a student budget!) is by joining a club at university.
-All equipment is provided, membership fees are considerably cheaper than most rifle clubs (just £35 a year at Cardiff University), no experience is required, and there are opportunities to shoot competitively at a national level and also just to shoot for fun.
-With no early morning training sessions and no high level of fitness required, university rifle clubs are a great way to get involved in university sport and target shooting, whether competitively or socially, without breaking the bank.
+All equipment is provided and membership fees are considerably cheaper than most rifle clubs (just £35 a year at Cardiff University).
+No experience is required, and there are opportunities to shoot competitively at a national level and also just for fun.
+With no early morning training sessions and no high level of fitness required, university rifle clubs are a great way to get involved in university sport and target shooting.

 Founded over 50 years ago, Cardiff University Rifle Club (CURC) is part of almost 300 sports clubs and societies at Cardiff University, through which over 10,000 students are involved!
 As part of Cardiff University Student Union, we run regular shooting sessions throughout the year, as well as social events and fun weekends at Bisley.
 We take part in a variety of competitions, ranging from our rivalry with Swansea University, national university competitions (BUCS), national championships, events such as the Imperial Meeting, and more.

 2017/18 was a really successful year for CURC.
 We narrowly came 4th for the second year in a row at the BUCS indoor finals and left the outdoor competition, with Golds in the men’s individual and quartet and a silver in the pairs.
 This summer we also entered a fullbore competition for the first time and finished 4th in the BUCS short range match, which takes place during the Imperial meeting in July.
 This semester we hope to build on these successes and get more students involved in target shooting.
 It’s a great way to make friends, try out a competitive sport, get involved in university life and ultimately, to have fun!